mpenet/alia/README.md

   a promise like api
 * Support for **all of [datastax/java-driver](https://github.com/datastax/java-driver)
-  advanced options**: jmx, auth, compression, consistency, custom executors, custom routing and more
+  advanced options**: jmx, auth, SSL, compression, consistency, custom executors, custom routing and more
 * Support and sugar for **query tracing**, **metrics**, **retry policies**, **load balancing policies**, **reconnection policies**